Musings of an Engineer

 An iPod, a phone, and an Internet communicator

-Having access to all of internet in your pocket felt like something right out of science fiction.
+Having access to all of the internet in your pocket felt like something right out of science fiction.
 Even being in my 20s, it really did feel like a huge jump in our capabilities as a society.
 No longer could you be in a conversation and just make up nonsense and not be fact-checked.
-New services were created that allowed for things like ride sharing, personal shoppers and food delivery.
+New services were created that allowed for things like ride-sharing, personal shoppers and food delivery.
 The gig economy was very much enabled by smartphones.
 Other, more traditional industries, were also transformed.
 Event tickets, online shopping and person-to-person or retail payments all saw major changes in how they were done.
-Public safety also has improved, as alerts could be sent out en masse for weather or other public safety concern.
+Public safety also has improved, as alerts could be sent out en masse for weather or other public safety concerns.
 Gone are the days of being glued to a TV or radio during the possibility of severe weather.

-Agentic Intelligence: enabled
+Agentic Intelligence: Enabled

-In 2026, generative AI services have literally exploded into the world, and the world will never be the same.
+In 2026, generative AI services have exploded into the world, and the world will never be the same.

 During this time, image classifiers were starting to get better and better, along with diffusion models.
 Models were being trained on how to use tools.
 Multimodal models were in development, which would allow for more capability than the current LLMs had.
 Along with the concept of Agentic AI, all of this was about to change the way people interact with these tools in a big way.